-The aggregate function is a very useful function in excel that can perform almost twenty different of tasks at ease.
-It is a function that will return an aggregation in either database or list.
+The aggregate function is a very useful function in Excel that can perform almost twenty different tasks with ease.
+It is a function that will return an aggregation in either a database or list.
 It has the ability to ignore certain areas that the user has chosen.

 Aggregate Function's Arguments

-The aggregate function has a syntax that works together in providing the values that it returns with, which are in two different form, one is the reference form which has function number, options, references that goes from 1 to about 253 different ones.
-Another is the array form, which is the function number, followed by options, array and finally the k.
+The aggregate function has a syntax that works together in providing the values that it returns, which are in two different forms.
+One is the reference form, which has function numbers, options, and references that go from 1 to about 253 different ones.
+Another is the array form, where the function number is followed by options, the array, and finally the k.

-Options: This is another required argument, which is a numerical value that will determine which values are to be ignored in the evaluation range for functioning, which has between 0 or omitted to 7.
+Options: This is another required argument, which is a numerical value that will determine which values are to be ignored in the evaluation range for functioning, which is between 0 and 7, omitted.

-Reference 1 [ref1]: This is required, and the first argument that is of number for function that will take different arguments of number for which the user wishes to aggregate its value.
+Reference 1 [ref1]: This is required and the first argument is a number for a function that will take different arguments of a number for which the user wishes to aggregate its value.

-Reference 2+: [ref2]: An optional part of arguments that contains number, and extends from 2 to 253 different arguments for the user to use.
+Reference 2+: [ref2]: An optional part of the arguments that contains a number and extends from 2 to 253 different arguments for the user to use.

 A Simple Formula

 This is the example that clarifies that it is possible to use the aggregation formula to find the average of various prices we have set for the products over the months.
 We are going to use the aggregation formula to find the result.

 The business has been going through some changes, and we needed to know what it looked like, so we could find the answers that we are looking for, and because we have changed the prices so much, we needed to know how much we have made.
 The formulas will make it possible to find out how much we have made in the business, which is informed by sales and all the dynamic changes we have made to the price setting of the same product.